Postgraduate Certificate in Education (PGCE)

 - Wider Practice and Professional Development

 You will learn about relevant educational principles and theories and will reflect on how you can apply these in your specialist area.
-Within PGCE taught sessions you will meet a range of trainees from other subject areas and will share experiences, skills and knowledge.
-You will learn how to plan, deliver and assess learners in your subject area with a focus on active and inclusive learning.
-You will also study curriculum design and how to reflect on and develop your own practice.
 You will be assessed on your practical teaching skills through tutor and mentor observations and on your academic skills through a portfolio of extended written work built up throughout the course.

 The course is delivered by taught sessions, group activities, discussions and independent research and reflection tasks.

 There are government bursaries available for some subject specialisms – maths, science, engineering, computing, English, SEND.
-More details available here: FE funding: initial teacher education (ITE) 2021 to 2022 – GOV.UK (www.gov.uk)
+For more details available click here.

 You could progress to teaching in FE colleges.

 Watch this video to learn more about the PGCE and Cert Ed courses available at Exeter College.